-Wildwaters Lodge – Nile River, Uganda
+1) Wildwaters Lodge – Nile River, Uganda

 You won’t get much closer to full immersion in the whitewater experience (besides sleeping in your boat) than the Wildwaters Lodge.
-Situated amid a group of forested islands in the middle of the Nile River, the lodge is surrounded by thunderous rapids.
+Situated amid a group of forested islands in the middle of the Nile River, this lodge is surrounded by thunderous rapids.
 No other lodge in the world provides quite the same intimacy with the river.

 The Wildwaters’ ten canvas-walled, traditionally-thatched rooms have private decks and interconnecting walkways that allow guests to soak in the ambiance of the Nile.
 The lodge itself is the centerpiece of a budding conservation project that aims to protect the Nile’s river islands and provide a sustainable industry for the local population.
-Getting to and from the lodge requires canoes manned by able rivermen and once there, you are completely immersed in the mist and roar of the immense rapids on the world’s longest river.
+Getting to and from the lodge requires canoes manned by able rivermen and once there, you are completely surrounded by the mist and roar of the immense rapids on the world’s longest river.

-Adventure Base Camp – Futaleufú River, Chile
+2) Adventure Base Camp – Futaleufú River, Chile

 This is glamping at its finest.
 The safari-style tents are nestled along the banks of the aquamarine Futaleufú River in Patagonia.
 This mighty river has earned a reputation as one of the premier whitewater rivers in the world, serving up some of the rowdiest rapids amid mountain scenery described by locals as “a landscape painted by God.”

-Rios Tropicales – Paucare River, Costa Rica
+3) Rios Tropicales – Paucare River, Costa Rica

 Here’s the ultimate retreat for adventurers who want it all – thrilling whitewater by day, and eco-luxury by night.
 The Rios Tropicales lodge is perched on the banks of the world-renowned Pacuare River, in the heart of a 2,000-acre private jungle reserve.
 The rain-fed waterfalls and the Huacas River Gorge are remarkable highlights of the river, but so are the jaguars that emerge from the rainforest to drink at night, and the howler monkeys that swing in the canopy overhead.

 The lodge itself offers Cabecar Indian-style cabanas overlooking the river as well as rustic bunkhouses.
-The lodge provides amenities like hot showers and potable water, and a full kitchen, which are all powered by an on-site, sustainable hydro-generator.
+The river lodge provides amenities like hot showers and potable water, and a full kitchen, which are all powered by an on-site, sustainable hydro-generator.
 The sound of tree frogs, cascading water, and bird songs will lull you to sleep in the depths of the Costa Rican jungle.